True-Phi/fawri-plus-website/content/pages/features.md

         tagline: 'Maximize Success, Minimize Delivery Costs'
         subtitle: Second Attempt at No Extra Cost
         text: >
-          If a delivery fails, we reattempt at no cost.
-Subscribers receive a third delivery attempt for free - ensuring customer satisfaction without additional charges.
+          If a delivery fails, we reattempt it once at no charge.
+It’s our way of ensuring reliability and giving your deliveries a second chance without adding extra fees.
         image:
           type: ImageBlock
           altText: Background alt text